fusionjs/fusionjs/fusion-core/docs/guides/creating-a-plugin.md

 * `deps: Object` - a map of dependencies
 * `provides: (deps: Object) => T` - receives resolved dependencies as named arguments and returns a service
-* `middleware: (deps: Object, service: T) => (ctx: FusionContext, next: () => Promise) => Promise` - receives dependencies and the provided service and returns a middleware.
+* `middleware: (deps: Object, service: T) => (ctx: FusionContext, next: () => Promise) => Promise` - receives dependencies and the provided service and returns a middleware

 ---

 ## Dependency injection

-A dependency is anything that has a programmatic API which can be consumed by another part of your web application, and which one might reasonably want to mock in a test.
+A dependency is anything that has a programmatic API that can be consumed by another part of your web application, and that you might reasonably want to mock in a test.

 In FusionJS, dependencies are registered to tokens via `app.register`: